AurasV/Emag-Scraper/README.md

 # Emag-Scraper
-Emag Scraper made to learn python web scraping <br>
+Emag Scraper made to learn python web scraping
 Python 3.6 and internet connection required
+Its in romanian tho :/